Destroying Bicolored $P_3$s by Deleting Few Edges

 Second, there are many open questions concerning \textsc{\Pt{} Deletion}.
 Does \textsc{\Pt{} Deletion} admit a polynomial-size kernel for~$k$?
 Can \textsc{\Pt{} Deletion} be solved in~$2^{\Oh(n)}$ time?
 Can \textsc{\Pt{} Deletion} be solved in polynomial time on graphs that contain no monochromatic~$P_3$?
 Can \textsc{\Pt{} Deletion} be solved in polynomial time on graphs that contain no cycle consisting only of blue edges?
-Even simpler is the following question: Can \textsc{\Pt{} Deletion} be solved in polynomial time if the subgraph induced by the red edges and the subgraph induced by the blue edges are each a disjoint union of paths?
+Even simpler is the following question: Can \textsc{\Pt{} Deletion} be solved in polynomial time if the subgraphs induced by the red edges and the subgraph induced by the blue edges are each a disjoint union of paths?
 Moreover, it would be interesting to perform a similar study on \textsc{\Pt{} Editing} where we may also insert blue and red edges.
 Furthermore, it is open if \textsc{Bicolored-$P_3$-free Completion} where we only may insert red or blue edges is NP-hard.
 Observe in this context that the uncolored problem \textsc{Cluster Completion} can easily be solved by adding all missing edges in each connected component.